First Level's Master Program

-The Fischer Family Scholarship is an award of €5,000 granted to one student which has been admitted in the selection procedure pertaining to the Master in Electoral Policy and Administration (MEPA) program at the Scuola Superiore Sant’Anna.
-This scholarship is attributed to cover half of the tuition costs of the Master for the October 2021 Intake.
+The Fischer Family Scholarship is an award of €5,000 granted to one student that has been admitted in the selection procedure pertaining to the Master in Electoral Policy and Administration (MEPA) program at the Scuola Superiore Sant’Anna.
+This scholarship covers half of the tuition costs of the Master program.

-The student should be professionally engaged or intends to be engaged in some aspect of electoral conflict prevention and electoral security.
-Such scholarship candidates could be staff working in electoral security departments at Electoral Management Bodies, or individuals working for organizations or as consultants with a conflict prevention and mediation focus.
+The candidate should be professionally engaged / or intends to be engaged, in some aspect of electoral conflict prevention and electoral security.
+These candidates could thus be staff working in electoral security departments at Electoral Management Bodies, individuals working for organizations or consultants with a conflict prevention and mediation focus.